-The Company considers all highly liquid investments with a maturity of three months or less at the time of purchase to be cash equivalents.
+The Company considers all highly liquid investments with a maturity of three months or less at the time of purchase that are not recorded as marketable securities to be cash equivalents.
 The carrying values of cash and cash equivalents approximate their fair values due to the short-term nature of these instruments.
 Cash in the Company's bank accounts may exceed federally insured limits.